skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 .. code-block:: console

-  $ sky job launch -n bert-qa bert_qa.yaml --use-spot false
+  $ sky jobs launch -n bert-qa bert_qa.yaml --use-spot false

 .. tip::

-  It is useful to think of ``sky job launch`` as a "serverless" managed job interface, while ``sky launch`` is a cluster interface (that you can launch tasks on, albeit not managed).
+  It is useful to think of ``sky jobs launch`` as a "serverless" managed job interface, while ``sky launch`` is a cluster interface (that you can launch tasks on, albeit not managed).